mehrozdurrani/INTERMEDIATE-LEVEL-Example-DotNet-Mediatr-Mapster-FluentValidation-For-CQRS/README.md

 # CQRS with MediatR in .NET 7

 Welcome to the CQRS with MediatR educational project!
 This repository demonstrates how to implement the Command Query Responsibility Segregation (CQRS) pattern using MediatR in .NET 7.
-This project is designed to help you understand the separation of queries and commands, a fundamental concept in modern software architecture.
+This project is designed to help you understand the separation of queries, commands and notifications, a fundamental concept in modern software architecture.

 ## Project Overview

-This simple application allows you to perform basic operations of adding and retrieving a person's data.
+This simple application allows you to perform basic operations of adding, retrieving a person's data and publish notification on person register.
 It serves as an excellent resource for anyone looking to learn and explore CQRS using MediatR.

 ### Features